abhidesikan/madras-medley/content/book-reviews/art-of-war.md

 ---
-title: "The Art of War by Sun Tzu"
+title: "The Art of War by Sun Tzu - Review by Abhishek Desikan"
 date: 2016-12-22T19:04:22-08:00
 draft: false
 ---